SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

 Provide 1710 as supplier value as decision input parameter Save the process

-## Extending the generated Process
+## Extending the Generated Process
-Move on to purchase requsition approval form.
+Move on to purchase requisition approval form.
 Go to general tab.
 Map subject to totalprice, Users to approver.
 Save the process.
 Move on to approved email activity.
 Map "To" to startedby and "Subject" to approved.
 Open the mail body editor and enter the mail body as "approved"
-Similarly go to rejected mail activity.
+Similarly, go to rejected mail activity.
 Map "To" to startedby and "Subject" to rejected.
 Open the mail body editor and enter the mail body as "rejected"
 Save the process.

 Move on to action task "create new purchase requisition".
 Currently we can not either update the action task with respective action or we can not replace with valid action.